 Hang in there, this too shall pass!

-If you have questions, or concerns, or would like to review your personal retirement situation, please click here to schedule a complimentary consultation.
+If you have questions, or concerns about how to survive inflation, or would like to review your personal retirement situation, please click here to schedule a complimentary consultation.
 You can also click here to learn more about the Perennial Income Model mentioned above in the second fighting inflation idea.

 The Bureau of Labor Statistics just reported a whopping 9.1% year-over-year increase in the inflation rate.
 This is the highest in forty years and many economists suggest that inflation will get worse before it starts to get better.
 To put a 9.1% inflation rate in perspective, one million dollars today has only $909,000 worth of purchasing power compared to just one year ago.